vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2026-0x-xx Version 5.1.7 =
+Fixed all blocks to be compatible with the new iframe based block editor Ensure Pickup Locations are editable if any are defined since these are available in Express and Checkout Make the new interactivity based minicart work correctly with Checkout

 = 2026-02-23 version 5.1.6 =
 Fix customer prefill in Checkout
 Add block to support new interactivity-API based minicart for Express Checkout